 Discover how procurement evolved from paper-based workflows to AI-driven intelligence, improving sourcing, spend control, and supplier management.

-Procurement has come a long way from the days of handwritten purchase orders and manual approvals.
-What once required stacks of paperwork, phone calls, and physical signatures has now evolved into a fast, intelligent, and data-driven process.
+In history of procurement, what once required stacks of paperwork, phone calls, and physical signatures has now evolved into a fast, intelligent, and data-driven process.
 As technology has advanced, so too has the way businesses source, negotiate, and manage their purchases.

 Today, AI is transforming procurement once again - pushing it from efficiency to intelligence.
 Advancements in procurement technology are making this shift toward intelligent, autonomous decision-making possible.
 From the earliest paper trails to predictive algorithms, this blog traces the evolution of procurement and what it means for the future.